Creating custom language plugins

 browser and services that run as independent processes.

-type stores url
+The DataFrame type stores url of

 the data stored in a data store.
 For convenient way of working with it in the

-browser, it also has (always available) preview
+browser, it also has (always available) preview with first few rows and

-value - it has a method getValue
+data, which is an AsyncLazy value - it has a method getValue which

 returns a JavaScript promise that will either return the data (if it is already